 These models have become more advanced and realistic in recent years, thanks to the development of deep neural networks, diffusion models, large-scale datasets, and powerful computing resources.
 Ranking them is not an easy task, as different models may have different strengths and weaknesses, such as image quality, diversity, resolution, speed, and creativity.

-2. DALL-E 3: An improved version of DALL-E 2, developed by OpenAI.
-It can create realistic images and art from a description in natural language.
+DALL-E 3 (OpenAI): It can create realistic images and art from a description in natural language.
 It can also combine concepts, attributes, and styles in various ways, such as creating anthropomorphic versions of animals and objects, rendering text, and applying transformations to existing images.

 These models use foundation models or pretrained transformers, which are large neural networks that are trained on massive amounts of unlabeled data and can be used for different tasks with additional fine-tuning.